 The ‘Servers’ screen displays.

-The Servers screen shows a list of servers you have access to and provides the following information:
+The servers list provides the following information:

 LOCAL NAME: User-defined name of the server (editable field)

-SERVER NAME: The unique name for the server
+SERVER NAME: The unique name for the server (read only)

-STATE: The current operational state of the server
+STATE: The current operational state of the server (stopped, starting, or running)

 To start a server, go to the ACTIONS menu and click Start.